-The IBRD provides IFFIm's financial management function under rules set forth in the Treasury Management Agreement (TMA).
-As such, there is active management of cash flows, investments and disbursements by a historically strong institution.
-The TMA is renewed every 5 years, most recently in 2016.
+The IBRD carries out IFFIm's financial management function under rules set forth in the Treasury Management Agreement (TMA).
+As such, there is active management of cash flows, investments and disbursements by a strong institution with a long track record.
+The TMA is renewed every five years, most recently in 2016.

-The IBRD's financial management is very strong, one factor in its own Aaa rating and a strong supporting factor of IFFIm's Aa1 rating.
+The IBRD's financial management is very strong, one factor in its own Aaa rating and a strong supporting factor for IFFIm's Aa1 rating.
 The IBRD's involvement in establishing and managing IFFIm's gearing ratio, liquidity policy and the maturity structure of debt provides confidence that debt repayments will be made on time.
-The Treasury Manager has flexibility in delaying commitments and disbursements for programs in order to be within the desired gearing ratio and to maintain liquidity according to the established policy.
+The treasury manager has flexibility in delaying commitments and disbursements for programs in order to be within the desired gearing ratio and to maintain liquidity according to the established policy.
 Furthermore, it has, perhaps more than any other organization, a sense of the credit quality of recipient countries.
-It will be able, therefore, to adjust IFFIm's financial metrics in advance of the time when a reduction in donors' scheduled payments, as a result of the grant payment condition, would endanger debt-repayment capacity.
+It will be able, therefore, to adjust IFFIm's financial metrics in advance, in the event of a reduction in donors' scheduled payments, as a result of the grant payment condition, to safeguard IFFim debt-repayment capacity.